Revelation 13

 Revelation 13 is the thirteenth chapter of the Book of Revelation or the Apocalypse of John in the New Testament of the Christian Bible.
 The book is traditionally attributed to John the Apostle, but the precise identity of the author remains a point of academic debate.
-The author records visions of two beasts or monsters which he saw while "standing on the seashore", the monster from the sea and the monster from the land.
+The author records visions of two beasts (or monsters) which he saw while "standing on the seashore", the beast from the sea and the beast from the land.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 18 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are, among others: